-18. The Draft Agenda and Rules of Procedure of this Assembly will be adopted by a motion by the First Nations-in-Assembly.

-19. The Draft Agenda of this Assembly shall be structured to allow for a period of discussion on duly presented resolutions and decision.
+- 25. The Draft Agenda and Rules of Procedure for this Assembly will be adopted by a motion by First Nations-in-Assembly. - 26.
+The Draft Agenda of National Assemblies shall be structured to allow for a period of discussion on duly presented resolutions and decision on each day of the Assembly. - 27.
+Any proposal to amend the Charter shall be the first order of business on the agenda.